alncat/opusDSD/README.md

 ```
 The details about each argument can be checked using ```dsdsh prepare_multi -h```
 The prepare_multi commands will create a pkl file that contains the parameters of defined bodies, which will be ***stored in the same directory
 as the starfile***.
-OPUS-DSD2 will read the reference body of each body from the starfile, the body will be translated according to ```_rlnBodyRotateRelativeTo``` body.
+The translation of each body is defined using the rotation around its reference body.
+The magnitude of its translation then is the magnitude of rotation of the center of this body in relative to its reference body.
+OPUS-DSD2 will read the reference bodies from the starfile, which are specified in ```_rlnBodyRotateRelativeTo```.
 But you should note that the index of body starts from 1.
-The body that serves as the reference body for other bodies with the highest frequencies will be
+The body that occurs most often as the reference body for others will be
-selected as the center body and is free from translation.
+selected as the translation-free center.
+The translation of center will always be set to zero.
+The direction of rotational axis for the translation of multi-bodies can be determined using
+ the volume series found by PCA analysis for the OPUS-DSD's result, since they represents a possible mode of movement.
+Otherwise, the direction of rotational axis will be aligned to the displacement between the center of a body and the center of its center body.

 After executing these steps, you have all pkls and files required for running opus-DSD2.